Best French Toast Recipe

 2. To reheat simply warm in the microwave for 60-90 seconds per piece (depending on how thick the slices are).

-two pieces of french toast on a plate with whipped cream and strawberries and syrup
+two pieces of French Toast on a plate with butter, syrup and berries

 Recipe FAQs